bgyoo970/CS-214-Multithreaded-Book-Order-System/README.md

 # CS-214-Multithreaded-Book-Order-System
 ###### Fall 2014 with Brian Russell

--Input instruction:
+- Input instruction:
--Argument 1 must be the name of the database textfile (e.g. database.txt) -Argument 2 must be the name of the book order textfile (e.g. bookorder.txt) -Argument 3 must be the name of the category textfile (e.g. category.txt)
+- Argument 1 must be the name of the database textfile (e.g. database.txt)
+- Argument 2 must be the name of the book order textfile (e.g. bookorder.txt)
+- Argument 3 must be the name of the category textfile (e.g. category.txt)

 The program first creates the database using an array as its data structure that holds a maximum of 1024 customers.
 It will store each customer based on the customer ID and hash the ID into the